 The Company's revenue and financial results are difficult to forecast and have historically fluctuated on a quarterly basis.
 It is expected that quarterly revenue and financial results will become more stable than previously; however, revenues may continue to fluctuate as the Company grows its revenues and customer base.
-Fluctuations in results are related to the growth of the Company's revenue, the timing of revenue being recognized and sales to customers, who may place large single orders in any one quarter, the timing of staffing and infrastructure additions to support growth and future acquisitions.
+Fluctuations in results are related to the growth of the Company's revenue, the mix of the Company's revenue emphasizing recurring revenue streams and professional services activities, the timing of revenue being recognized and sales to customers, who may place large single orders in any one quarter, the timing of staffing and infrastructure additions to support growth and future acquisitions.